 Rights in Extradition proceedings – A Mere Illusion?

-The EU has published a report, ‘Rights in practice: access to a lawyer and procedural rights in criminal and European arrest warrant proceedings’ This report details the extent to which fundamental human rights, in the context of criminal justice, are upheld across the EU.
-This includes the impact on those facing extradition proceedings.
+It details the extent to which fundamental human rights, in the context of criminal justice, are upheld across the EU, including the impact on those facing extradition proceedings.

 Why is this important?

 Protecting the rights of anyone suspected or accused of a crime is an essential element of the rule of law.
 Courts, prosecutors and police officers need to have the power and means to enforce the law.
 However, trust in the outcomes of their efforts will quickly erode without effective safeguards to control how their powers are actually used.

 What rights should be protected?

 Such safeguards take on various forms.
 Everyone is presumed to be innocent until found guilty by a court of law, and people have the right to remain silent and not incriminate themselves.